joeatbayes/IOTMeshProxy/README.md

 ```

 ----
-## PROXY COMMANDS
+## PROXY & MESH

-#### Proxy and Mesh Commands: Delivering Messages Across the Network
+#### Proxy and Mesh Commands: Delivering Messages & Serial Emulation Across a diffuse sensor Network

-Proxy and mesh commands enable message delivery to any node within the network, even if it requires traversing multiple intermediate nodes due to range limitations.
+Enable Proxy and mesh command message delivery to any node within the
+network, even if it requires traversing multiple intermediate nodes
+due to range limitations.

   - **Routing:** Messages received from MAC1 can be routed to MAC2, but the system also allows for dynamic proxy discovery.
   - **Proxy Discovery:** Each node records the MAC addresses of nodes that respond to its messages.
 This allows the network to discover a chain of proxy nodes with a clear path to a specific target.